vime-js/vime/plan/overview.md

 - **Modular.** Use only what you need and discard what you don't.
 - **Extendable.** Make it easy to add what we haven't included out of the box, or to transform what we give you into what you need.
-- **Markup First.** Most users are simply looking to customize the player interface or mess with component options.
-Thus, it'd be preferable if users can use HTML/CSS only as much as possible for changing component behaviour and styling without needing to get into JS.
-However, more advanced options can be made available via JS.
+- **Ergonomic.** Frontend developers who are involved with styling components are typically more comfortable with HTML/CSS than they are with JS, and usually prefer to achieve their styling objectives without it.
+Offering them an ergonomic declarative way to customize components, and style them without any JS would allow them to achieve their objectives much more efficiently and comfortably.
-- **Defaults.** For everyday users wanting to get up and running ASAP there should be clean and simple defaults out of the box.
+- **Ready.** For everyday users wanting to get up and running ASAP there should be clean and simple defaults out of the box.
 - **Lightweight.** To avoid delaying page loads or time to first frame for the user, the library should be as light as possible.
-Preferably less than 30kB.
+Preferably less than ~30kB.
 - **Accessible.** Anyone should be able to use the player at its utmost potential, regardless of any external factors such as disabilities or network connection.
-- **Framework Agnostic.** The player should be built to be future-proof and easily integrated into any front-end tech stack.
+- **Universal.** The player should be able to be render on both the client-side (CSR) and server-side (SSR), and it should be integrable with any frontend stack/framework.
 - **Responsive.** The player should function appropriately across all devices and screen sizes.
 - **Modern.** The player should be built for the modern web and avoid bloated polyfills and outdated environments as much as possible.
 This only leads to technical bloat and time wasted.
 It will not